 - Energy charges

 Since these aren’t hidden or “bundled” in the final base rate, consumers who pay the unbundled bills will find that their rates are significantly cheaper than what’s offered to SMEs.

 This is because the other charges are kept separate but are still paid through the retailer who’s basically an intermediary for the client and energy generator.
 Once the bill is settled by the customer, all the outstanding charges will be paid by the retailer.

 Additionally, with the help of Leading Edge Energy’s expert analysis of energy billings and the advice we can give, C&I consumers can take steps to make their energy bills cheaper by going to tender with us and choosing a retailer that can give them a better price, purchasing renewable energy, or offsetting their carbon footprint, and other measures.

 Still need energy bill assistance to see if you’re being overcharged?

-Our Energy Management Consultants are experts at helping business owners like you make sense of your bill, secure better rates, and ensure everything that’s on your billing is accurate and valid – no more overcharging!
+Our Energy Experts are experts at helping business owners like you make sense of your bill, secure better rates, and ensure everything that’s on your billing is accurate and valid – no more overcharging!